miguellavalle/routednetworksvagrant/README.rst

 During deployment, Vagrant creates the following VirtualBox networks:

 #.
-Vagrant management network for deployment and VM access to external
+Vagrant management network for deployment and nodes access to external
    networks such as the Internet.
 Becomes ``eth0`` network interface in all nodes.
 #.
 Management network for the OpenStack control plane and Networking Service